莊國棟 (James Chong)

 Founder & CEO

-James obtained his undergraduate degree in Computer Science in UNSW Australia, then joined IBM as a hardware engineer in mainframe systems.
-He was also trained in Arts Management, created a theatre critics publication, produced theatre productions and eventually started a bookshop and a restaurant around the turn of the millennium.
+James obtained his undergraduate degree in Computer Science in UNSW Australia.
+He was also trained in Arts Management; he created a theatre critics publication, produced theatre productions and eventually started a bookshop and a restaurant around the turn of the millennium.

 The bookshop, called Mackie Study, didn’t survive, but it was one of the early attempts in the local industry to operate a bookshop with a multiple dimension of cultural and music events.
-The restaurant business was eventually sold.
-After a few years in the business sector of petroleum and lubricant industry, James joined Oxfam Hong Kong in the Development Education team, fostering global citizenship education in schools and in the parent-child sector.
+A few years later, James joined Oxfam Hong Kong in the Development Education team, fostering global citizenship education in schools and in the parent-child sector.

-James is currently a postgraduate student of Anthropology at the Chinese University of Hong Kong.
+In 2018, James founded Rolling Books to promote reading experience in this challenging digital age, while he became a postgraduate student of Anthropology at the Chinese University of Hong Kong.

 林蕙芝 (Gi Lam)